 • Choose to continue working with CYPMHS

 If they choose to continue, they’ll be offered another appointment with CYPMHS.
+These ongoing sessions are known as Partnership Appointments.

-How long will I have to wait for the Choice appointment?
+How long will I have to wait for the Choice Appointment?

-Once the young person and their family have agreed on the plan (Choice Point) with Children and Young People's Mental Health Services (CYPMHS), the clinician they met will share this plan with the rest of the team.
+Screenshot 2025-08-04 150737.pngOnce the young person and their family have agreed on the plan (Choice Point) with Children and Young People's Mental Health Services (CYPMHS), the clinician they met will share this plan with the rest of the team.
 We call this the Choice debrief.

 This is to make sure: